-No more than one Advanced Placement credit will be accepted for course credit.
+No more than one Advanced Placement credit will be accepted for credit.

 Transfer credit is offered on the same basis as study abroad credit.
 Students taking classes elsewhere should consult the chair in advance on the amount of credit likely to be available.
-As with study abroad, students should retain all written assignments and present copies to the chair for assessment.
+As with study abroad, students may be required to retain written assignments and present copies to the chair for assessment.

 The department supports student interest in study abroad.
 Students are reminded that no more than three of their eight credits (ten credits if in the Honors Program) may be taken outside the Swarthmore department and all of the distribution requirements must be met by classes taken at Swarthmore.
 Expectations about off-campus study should be incorporated in the Sophomore Plan.
 Students planning to study abroad should consult the chair and obtain approval prior to making final course selection.
 Any change in course selection must ultimately be approved as well.
-Upon return from a study abroad program, political science syllabi, papers, and other course materials should be submitted to the chair, or faculty member designated by the chair, for credit evaluation.
+Upon return from a study abroad program, political science syllabi, papers, and other course materials may be required for credit evaluation.
 Pre-estimated credits do not guarantee any particular transfer of credit.
 The actual transfer of credit depends on the assessment of work done abroad by the department.

 The Engaging Democracy Project